Rajpratik71/linux-manPages/loimpress.md

        lowriter

 DESCRIPTION
        LibreOffice (LO for short) is a multi-platform office productivity suite.
 It was derived from OpenOffice.org 3.3 Beta on September 28, 2010.

        libreoffice is a shell script that sets up the environment and passes the command line arguments to the soffice.bin binary.

-       Alternatively,  the following helper scripts start the respective mod‐
+       Alternatively, the following helper scripts start the respective module:
-       ule:

        sbase, scalc, sdraw, simpress, smath, sofficerc, swriter

 OPTIONS
        --accept=accept-string
               Specify a UNO connect-string to create a UNO acceptor through which other programs can connect to access the API.

        --base Starts the wizard for a new Base document.

        --calc Starts with a new Calc document.

-       --convert-to output_file_extension[:output_filter_name] [--outdir out‐
+       --convert-to output_file_extension[:output_filter_name] [--outdir output_dir] file...
-       put_dir] file...
               Batch converts files.
 If --outdir is not specified then the current working directory is used as the output directory for the converted files.
 It implies --headless.

               Examples: